chintal/toolchains/msp430-gcc-ti.md

     - `MSP430_TI_COMPILER_FOLDER` : Path of TI GCC installation
     - `mspdebug` location etc. should be crosschecked, since TI gcc installation does not install `mspdebug`
+    - Set the correct `CMAKE_MODULE_PATH` (to your toolchains folder) so that cmake can find toolchains/Platforms.

 * Add the toolchain to your PATH by appending the following to `~/.bashrc`: